Product Management Director Salary

 - Oversee the creation of strategic plans to ensure the sale and profitability of new products, lines, and services.

 - This includes budgets, expenditures, research and development appropriations, returns-on-investment and profit-loss projections.

 Common Career Paths for Product Management Director

-Product Management Directors might see a strong upturn in salary after transitioning into upper-level roles such as VP of Product Management, a seemingly popular career choice.
-People currently working in the latter position report a noticeably higher median income of $179K per year.
-Becoming a Senior Product Management Director or a Marketing VP is a common transition from a Product Management Director role.
+Many Product Management Directors move into a VP of Product Management role, and folks who currently hold that position report a much higher median income of $179K per year.
+A Senior Product Management Director or a Marketing VP is a typical transition from a Product Management Director role.

 Product Management Director Job Listings

 Survey takers working as Product Management Directors report using a large range of professional skills.
 Most notably, skills in Team Leadership, Product Management, Business Strategy, and Strategy are correlated to pay that is above average.
 Skills that seem to negatively impact pay include Project Management, Product Marketing, and Business Analysis.
 Most people familiar with Business Strategy also know Leadership and Product Marketing.

 Pay by Experience Level for Product Management Director